devusama99/AsessmentCovidApp/readme.txt

  BACKEND:
- 1- REST API is created to get heatLayer data from server, 2- Socket is send, receiving and storing data in Array in relatime.
+ 1- REST API is created to get heatLayer data from server, 2- Socket is sending, receiving and storing data in Array in realtime.